-The cellBoundaryGeom geometry attribute of the CellBoundary carries the geometry (of type CellBoundaryGeometryType) which is generally described by a surface in 3D or a curve in 2D.
-A CellBoundaryGeometryType is a geometry class type similar to the CellSpaceGeometryType, with two possible attributes: Geometry2D and Geometry1D.
-The Geometry2D attribute is the same as that of CellSpaceGeometryType.
-Note, in this context, it is embedded in 3D, i.e. has 3D coordinates and represents a part of the boundary of a CellSpace.
-The Geometry1D attribute describes a representation of type curve, GM_Curve type.
+The cellBoundaryGeom geometry property of the CellBoundary carries the geometry (of type CellBoundaryGeometryType) which is generally described by a surface in 3D or a curve in 2D.
+A CellBoundaryGeometryType is a geometry class type similar to the CellSpaceGeometryType, with two possible properties: Geometry2D and Geometry1D.
+The Geometry2D property is the same as that of CellSpaceGeometryType.
+Note, in this context, cellBoundaryGeom is embedded in 3D, i.e. has 3D coordinates and represents a part of the boundary of a CellSpace.
+The Geometry1D property describes a representation of type curve, GM_Curve type.
 Note, this property is intended for describing a CellBoundary in 2D as one single line/curve and has 2D coordinates.
-This makes it adequate for representations based on 2D floor plans.
+This is an adequate representations of cellBoundaryGeom based on 2D floor plans.
 CellBoundaryGeom is not required.
 In this case CellBoundaryGeom indicates only if a specific cell boundary is virtual.

-The attribute externalReference is used for the reference of a geometric object to its corresponding object in an external data set and can be given by the url of the file containing the geometry.
+The property externalReference is used for the reference of a geometric object to its corresponding object in an external data set and can be given by the url of the file containing the geometry.
 The isVirtual property is a Boolean value used to indicate whether a CellBoundary corresponds to a virtual surface (true) or a physical one (false), which should be the default value.
 Virtual boundaries are common in 3D indoor models, mainly when a space subdivision is applied.

-Additionally, a CellBoundary can be linked to one Edge instance via the duality attribute, which corresponds to its dual representation.
-Unlike CellSpace, CellBoundary is not a mandatory class in an IndoorGML model.
-In the case where there are CellSpace entities but no CellBoundary, the network should be derived from the cells using geometric operations.
+Additionally, a CellBoundary can be linked to one Edge instance via the duality association, which corresponds to its dual representation.
+Unlike CellSpace, CellBoundary is not a mandatory instance in an IndoorGML data.
+In the case where there are CellSpace entities but no CellBoundary, the network may be derived from the cells using geometric operations.

-In the case where there are CellBoundary entities provided without geometric attributes in the model, only logical networks can be safely derived between two CellSpace entities sharing any of those CellBoundary.
+In the case where there are CellBoundary entities provided without geometric properties in the model, only logical networks can be safely derived between two CellSpace entities sharing any of those CellBoundary.
 Therefore, providing geometric networks involves similar issues described previously.
-A final scenario may see an IndoorGML model with geometry information only with CellBoundary instances but not for CellSpace.
+A final scenario may see an IndoorGML data with geometry information only with CellBoundary instances but not for CellSpace.
 That case is likely to happen if a solid geometry cannot be provided for a CellSpace, and a set of surface boundaries are provided with no guarantee of closure.
 In that case the generation of a Node for a CellSpace should be completed from CellBoundary instances, while guaranteeing its position inside the described space.